ros-realtime/roscon-2023-realtime-workshop/README.md

 The usual rviz2 GUI window should show up if all is well.

+### Using Visual Studio Code

+If you like to use VS code for development, we recommend the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack), which enables the dev container system.

+Specifically, this repository contains a [`.devcontainer`](.devcontainer) setup.
+However, this setup relies on the image imported above using the `docker/import` script.
+So if you haven't performed the above and launched VS code in this repository with the dev container, it will result in an error.

+To use VS code with dev container, perform the Docker importing steps above and then simply open VS code with dev container in this repository.
+Everything should just work after that.

 Workshop setup for the Raspberry Pi 4
 -------------------------------------

+We are still finalizing whether or not we can bring a limited number of Raspberry Pi 4s to the workshop to loan out to people.
+So if you want to ensure you can follow the tutorial on a Raspberry Pi 4, it may be best to bring your own.
+We recommend the following hardware:

+- A Raspberry Pi 4 (4GB+ is recommended, 2GB may be OK)
+- An Ethernet cable and any necessary USB Ethernet adapters to connect the Raspberry Pi directly to your laptop
+- A microSD card with greater than 8GB
+- The Raspberry Pi 4 power supply with USA power plugs

+### Before the workshop: flashing the image

+TBD

+### Connecting to the Raspberry Pi 4

+To connect to the Raspberry Pi:

+1. Connect the Ethernet to the Raspberry Pi 4's only Ethernet port.
+2. Connect the other end of the Ethernet to your laptop.
+You may have to do this via an USB Ethernet adapter.
+3. Wait briefly for your laptop to connect to the network.
+4. Once connected, the Raspberry Pi 4 is accessible at the IP address `192.168.10.1`.
+5. You can `ssh ubuntu@192.168.10.1`.
+The password is **`ubuntu`**.